After huge explosion, Texas town reels, seeks familiar comforts

-WEST, Texas (Reuters) - West High School student Mason Barton, 17, was heading home from watching friends compete at a track and field meet on Wednesday when she got word of an explosion in her tiny town of West, outside of Waco, Texas.
+WEST, Texas, April 18 (Reuters) - West High School student Mason Barton, 17, was heading home from watching friends compete at a track and field meet on Wednesday when she got word of an explosion in her tiny town of West, outside of Waco, Texas.

 “We were all making a joke,” she said outside a local community center on Thursday, tears streaming down her face.
 “Then we heard how bad it was.
 It was like something you hear out of a horror story.”